ahettlin/angular-cli-workshop/exercises/Exercise-2.md

 ```
 *ngIf="!todo.isComplete"
 ```
-to the button in `todo-list-item.component.ts` so that it looks like
+to the button in `todo-list-item.component.html` so that it looks like

 ```html
 <button type="button" (click)="todo.complete()" *ngIf="!todo.isComplete">Complete</button>